dharakrana65/dev-grind/js-grind/promise.md

 Promises are always asynchronous in their behavior, even if the computation inside them is synchronous.
 You cannot "turn them into" synchronous constructs.

+when you use .then(), no matter what you return (even undefined, null, or nothing at all), it always wraps the result in a Promise.